ceumicrodata/handbook/onboarding/server.md

 ## Structure of the server and general workflow

 When connecting to the server, you are directed to your home folder \`/home/USER\_NAME'.
-Only you have access to your home folder and you can use it for developing your own projects.
+Only you have access to your home folder.
+This folder should only be used to store configuration files (like ssh keys, etc.).

-For Microdata project work, however, you should be working in your sandbox located at `/srv/sandbox/USER_NAME`.
+For any project work you should be working in your sandbox located at `/srv/sandbox/USER_NAME`.
 Working in your sandbox allows others to check your work and develop projects collaboratively.
+Folders with limited access for certain projects are located in `/srv/project`.
+In case you need a separate project folder with access limitation you should contact a project manager.

 When saving your bead, a copy of your work is created in .zip format in one of the beadboxes.
 The beadboxes are located at `/srv/bead-box/`.
 For more information on the use of bead, please visit the corresponding episode on this website.

 ### Creating alias to your sandbox

-You can create aliases that simplifies your access to you sandbox.
+You can create aliases that simplifiy your access to you sandbox and other directories.
 For that, you need to add the following commands to your `.bashrc` file: \(substitute your username appropriately\)

 ```text
 alias sandbox='cd /srv/sandbox/USER_NAME'